succinctlabs/op-succinct/book/fault_proofs/deploy.md

 ### Fallback Timeout Mechanism

-The `FALLBACK_TIMEOUT_FP_SECS` parameter configures a permissionless timeout mechanism for proposal creation:
+The `FALLBACK_TIMEOUT_FP_SECS` parameter configures a permissionless fallback timeout mechanism for proposal creation:

 - **Default**: If not set, defaults to 2 weeks (1209600 seconds)
 - **Behavior**: After the specified timeout has elapsed since the last proposal, anyone can create a new proposal regardless of the `PROPOSER_ADDRESSES` configuration